 While MethodsSpace is a community of researchers, many of us also find ourselves in the role of instructor.
 This post is the first of a series that will explore juxtapositions of research methods and instruction.
-In Learning to Research/Researching to Learn posts I will explore ways that instructors can infuse research activities into courses where students learn about methods or curricular courses where they develop critical thinking skills.
+In Learning to Research/Researching to Learn posts I will explore ways that instructors can infuse research activities into courses where students learn about methods or curricular courses where they develop critical and creative thinking skills.

 At its most fundamental level, research is about asking questions.
 This is true whether we are literally asking questions to participants through interviews or surveys, or looking for answers to our questions in the literature or social networking posts.
 If we are not curious, if we don’t know how to ask questions with an open mind, it is hard to be a good researcher.
 How do you teach someone to be curious?
 How do you motivate someone to cultivate an inquiring mind?
 How do you encourage students to develop the creative and critical thinking skills they will need as researchers?